 Rx PRESCRIPTION REFILL POLICY

 Currently our office receives a large volume of calls daily for medication refill requests.
 Our office tries diligently to manage this volume of phone requests.
-In January 2013 we transitioned to the following refill policy.
 Our goal is to fill every prescription during your visit, but inevitably there are those that expire prior to the next appointment.
 When that occurs, the most important thing is to allow us enough time to process your request so that you do not run out of medications.

 Goals: The goals of this policy are to ensure timeliness of refills AND reduce high phone call volume.
 We will accomplish this while maintaining good clinical practice oversight and safety of high risk medications.

 General Principle: The safest clinical practice if for all prescriptions to be filled during a scheduled office visit.
 This permits discussion of any potentially adverse events/side effects, and allows for the physician to assess clinical efficacy of the medication, and determine if continued use is medically justified.
 In addition, any needed lab monitoring can be accomplished and any special forms required by the insurer or specialty pharmacy can be completed.

 1. It is very important that you monitor your prescriptions and anticipate when refills will be needed.

 2. If you have enough to last until your next appointment, then you will be provided with refills at that time.
 No call in is necessary and the pharmacy does not need to fax us a refill request.

 3. Bring all your currently prescribed medication bottles or a current medication list with you to each appointment, and know which medications need to be refilled.
 Your doctor will not have time to look this up during your visit.
 You are expected to know what you are taking and why.

 4. If you do not have enough medication to last until your next appointment: By carefully monitoring your medication and the number of refills left, you should anticipate and schedule an appointment in order to avoid this situation.